essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 :index:`Creating a slope layer`
 ----------------------------------

-With the GDALTools plugin, we will a new slope layer using our DEM.
+With the GDALTools plugin, we will create a new slope layer using our resampled DEM.

-1. To create a new relief layers, select :menuselection:`Raster --> Analysis -->`
+1. To create a new slope layer, select :menuselection:`Raster --> Analysis -->`
 |gdal_dem| :guilabel:`DEM (Terrain Models)`.